 Monteverde was a different story.
-The parking lot was absolutely packed with large tour shuttles and rental cars.
-It was so full we had to park down the road!
+The parking lot full with large tour shuttles and rental cars.
 We always saw people on the trails, mostly tour groups.
-There were times when we had to step aside as the trail didn’t fit everyone!
-It was gorgeous but it was quite crowded.
+There were times when we had to step aside as the trail didn’t fit everyone.
+It was gorgeous but crowded.

 Keep in mind that we visited in March, one of the busiest times of the year.
 If you visit during the shoulder months or low season, you won’t see nearly as many people as we did.
 You can read more about the best time to visit Costa Rica in this post.